United States of America

 First introduced as anti-torpedo boat guns in the battleships of the Florida (B-30) and Wyoming (B-32) classes.
 Later versions were mounted on almost all battleships built in the 1910s and 1920s and fitted to many smaller warships.
-Most versions fired bag ammunition, with the exception of the Mark 9 which was a "wet-gun" for submarine use and used semi-fixed (separate) ammunition.
+Most versions fired bag ammunition, with the exception of the Mark 9 which was a "wet-gun" for submarine use and fired semi-fixed (separate) ammunition.

 These guns were also used as coastal artillery, most notably at Wake Island, where they are credited with sinking the Japanese destroyer IJN Hayate.

 The US Navy was proud of the performance of this gun, as it had both a high muzzle velocity and good accuracy, important features for an anti-destroyer weapon on capital ships.
-As a result of its high muzzle velocity, the danger space for this gun was quite large, actually longer than the range to the target for distances less than 3,000 yards (2,740 m).
+As a result of its high muzzle velocity, the danger space for this gun was quite large, actually longer than the range to the target for ranges less than 3,000 yards (2,740 m).
 This high performance did result in a short barrel life.

 In the late 1930s these 5"/51 (12.7 cm) SP guns and their cousins, the 5"/25 (12.7 cm) AA guns, were both replaced on new construction by the versatile 5"/38 (12.7 cm) Mark 12.

 The British obtained three guns from Bethlehem Steel during World War I and employed them in the coastal defenses at Scapa Flow.
 In 1918 a further 150 guns of an improved pattern were ordered to arm DAMS, but this order was cancelled at the end of the war.
 These guns were designated as 5"/51 (12.7 cm) BL Mark VI and VII, respectively.
-During World War II, 22 Mark 8 guns were supplied with the ten US Coast Guard Cutters transferred to Britain as a part of Lend-Lease.
+During World War II, 22 Mark 8 Mod 7 guns were supplied with the ten US Coast Guard Cutters transferred to Britain as a part of Lend-Lease.
 Most of these guns were later replaced with British 4"/45 (10.2 cm) QF Mark V and other British AA weapons.
 Some of the 5"/51 (12.7 cm) guns were then sent to New Zealand where they were used in coastal defenses.

 The data that follows is specifically for the Mark 15 version unless otherwise noted.